jdmonin/JSettlers2/doc/Readme.developer.md

 - Build Setup and Results
 - Recommended debug/run configurations for testing
 - To configure a sqlite database for testing
-- Current work to complete for v2.0.00 release
 - Current partially-done work
 - To do: The current TODO list
 - Developing with a database (JDBC)